vojay-dev/vojay-dev.github.io/_posts/2024-12-23-local-ai-ollama.md

 ![Summarize long Slack message with Ollama]({{site.baseurl}}/images/blog/2024-12-23-04.png) *Summarize long Slack message with Ollama, source: by author*

+{: .note }
-> Honestly, I don't use this snippet in that way because copying it to your terminal would overwrite your clipboard.
+Honestly, I don't use this snippet in that way because copying it to your terminal would overwrite your clipboard.
 First, you would need to paste the snippet, then copy the text to summarize, and finally press enter in your terminal.
 I value efficiency, and that process is not efficient.
 Instead, I use this snippet in a script that I have bound to a shortcut I run via Raycast.
 I will explain this later in the article, so keep reading; there are still things to learn about improving productivity.

 ## Demo: Create a mind map